Is Pioneer Natural Resources Company (PXD) a Keeper?

-Pioneer Natural Resources Company (NYSE:PXD) went up by 2.35% from its latest closing price compared to the recent 1-year high of $288.46.
-The company’s stock price has collected 2.64% of gains in the last five trading sessions.
+Pioneer Natural Resources Company (NYSE:PXD) went up by 1.22% from its latest closing price compared to the recent 1-year high of $288.46.
+The company’s stock price has collected -7.27% of loss in the last five trading sessions.
 The Wall Street Journal reported on 02/18/22 that Frackers Hold Back Production as Oil Nears $100 a Barrel

 Is It Worth Investing in Pioneer Natural Resources Company (NYSE :PXD) Right Now?